ghurault/python-analysis-template/README.md

 The environment can be exported with the usual `pip freeze > requirements.txt` and recreated with `pip install -r requirements.txt`.

+### VS Code Dev Containers (Docker)

+Additionally, development can be carried in a Docker container.
+In VS Code, this can be implemented using [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers), which are configured in the [`.devcontainer`](.devcontainer/) directory.
+Essentially, a Docker image of Python is created (with optional requirements), and the current directory is mounted in the corresponding container.
+The Python Docker image can be changed by modifying the [Dockerfile](.devcontainer/Dockerfile).

+To open the container, use the command palette in VS Code (`Ctrl + Shift + P`) to search for "Dev Containers: Open Folder in Container...".
+If needed, the container can be rebuilt by searching for "Dev Containers: Rebuild Container...".

 ## Using the template

 > This section can be deleted when using the template.